Map of Park Guell, Barcelona

 The Dragon Staircase

-The huge colourful and fierce looking dragon, formally called ‘El Drac’ is located near the entrance and considered to be one of the most photographed features of the park.
+The huge colourful and fierce looking dragon, also known as ‘El Drac’ is located on the entrance stairway.
+Made using Gaudi's signature trencadis style, it is considered to be one of the most photographed features of the park.

 Hypostyle Room